Write-with-LAIKA/drama-engine/README.md

 The `Context` class is huge but well documented.
 The actual act of prompting the language model packs the context and a model configuration (plus some administrative data) into a job that gets turned into a query for the model.
 That means all information needed to create the prompt is in the context.
 That information ranges from who’s the speaker to what their job is at this moment, to all the data from the user, to who else is in the room, and so on.
 Some information (e.g. the mood) is added by the companion before it passes the context on.
 If the companion delegates the action, it might also add information for the delegate.
 The delegate writes their reply into the context (potentially after an inference) and the companion reads it from there before acting on it.

-### Prompt assembly
+### Preparing inputs to the LLM

+Depending on whether the endpoint is `chat/completions` type or not i.e, the value of `chatMode`, the library decides whether to use `prompt` or `messages` as inputs to the LLM.

-All prompts are assembled on the fly depending on the context.
-This happens in the `assemblePrompt` function in the `Prompter` class.
-The prompter takes the `Context` object, the world state database and transforms them into a prompt using decorators and other mechanisms.
+This is performed on the fly depending on the context in the `assemblePrompt` function of the `Prompter` class.
+The function takes a `Context` object, the world state database, and, generates a list of `messages` using decorators and other mechanisms.
+If the function's `returnChat` value is `true` or `(drama|chat.drama).chatMode` is set to `true`, the list of messages are returned as is to be used directly with the `chat/completions` endpoint.
+Otherwise, the function applies the model's (or job's) template (e.g., ChatML) to tranform these messages into a single `prompt` string.

 Decorators are simple replacement-based templates that are used to tag specific pieces of information for referencing them in a job.
-E.g. we’re using the decorator `USER TEXT=\"{{DATA}}\"."` to label the user-provided textual data as `USER TEXT`, so a job can say “Summarise the USER TEXT” and the model will understand where to find the text in most cases.
+E.g. the decorator `USER TEXT=\"{{DATA}}\"."` is used to label the user-provided textual data as `USER TEXT`, so a job can use “Summarise the USER TEXT” as part of an instruction/prompt and the model will know where to find the text (in most cases).
 The prompter also adds some default information like the current data and time.

-The final prompt format (e.g. ChatML) is applied in a second step where the model uses a template to convert the prompt data to the right format.

 ### Delegation and actions